MLSA-Sanins/webdev101-resources/CSS-Assignment/assignment-details.md

 - Put your creativity and ideas to design your Portfolio website.
 - to create beautiful components, make use of some CSS generator tools described in this video https://youtu.be/bLupWseBTrA
-- Learn CSS basic concepts from Kevin Powell youtube channel, MDN and CSS Tricks website
+- Learn CSS basic concepts from Kevin Powell YouTube channel, MDN and CSS Tricks website
 - Put CSS animations
 - Host your website on GitHub Pages
-- Submit your hosted website link and Github repository link in Google Classroom
+- Submit your hosted website link and GitHub repository link in Google Classroom
 - Deadline of submission 20th Feb 2022.
 ----------------------------------------------------------------------------------------